 may/need not: truly optional; can be included or omitted as the author decides with no implications

 Much of the conformance requirements are specified in the underlying standards.
-The SHALL and SHALL NOT conformance verbs relating to requirements that are only defined in this implementation guide are underlined as well for distinction.
+The SHALL SHALL NOT, SHOULD, and SHOULD NOT conformance verbs relating to requirements that are only defined in this implementation guide are underlined as well for distinction.

 Cardinality